sravivarman/website2/content/en/research-projects/index.md

 ---

 > [!note] <strong>Research & Student Projects</strong>

-**Dr. Ravivarman Shanmugasundaram** is a Professor in the Department of Electrical and Electronics Engineering at Vardhaman College of Engineering, Hyderabad.
-His research and project activities focus on p**ower electronics, renewable energy systems, electric vehicles, and intelligent energy management**, with an emphasis on practical engineering challenges and technologies relevant to current and emerging industry needs.
+ My research and project activities focus on **power electronics**, **renewable energy systems**, **electric vehicles**, and **intelligent energy management**, with an emphasis on practical engineering challenges and technologies relevant to current and emerging industry needs.

-He actively works with undergraduate and postgraduate students in a collaborative lab environment that mirrors real engineering practice.
-Students are encouraged to take ownership of the complete development process, including **problem formulation, analytical reasoning, simulation studies, control strategy development, and experimental implementation**.
-Projects typically evolve from conceptual ideas to functional prototypes, exposing students to design trade-offs, system integration challenges, and practical constraints.
+I actively work with undergraduate and postgraduate students in a **collaborative lab environment** that reflects real engineering practice.
+Students are encouraged to take ownership of the complete development process, including **problem formulation**, **analytical reasoning**, **simulation studies**, **control strategy development**, and **experimental implementation**.
+Projects typically progress from conceptual ideas to functional prototypes, allowing students to engage with design trade-offs, system integration challenges, and practical constraints.

-Through this structured yet flexible approach, he fosters strong technical depth, independent thinking, and effective teamwork.
-The collaborative lab culture enables students to translate theoretical concepts into working solutions and prepares them to contribute meaningfully in industrial and applied research settings.
+Through this structured yet flexible approach, I aim to foster strong technical depth, independent thinking, and effective teamwork.
+The collaborative lab culture helps students **translate theoretical concepts into working solutions** and prepares them to contribute meaningfully in industrial and applied research settings.

 ---